Shikari (2012 film): Kannada version

 A critic from The Times of India scored the film at 4 out of 5 stars and says "Mammotty delivers an amazing performance and deserves full marks for dubbing in Kannada, which at times, sounds broken but is impressive.
 Poonam Bajwa is lively.
-Mohan Achyuth Kuma and Neenasam Ashwath does justice to their roles.
+Mohan Achyuth Kuma[r] and Neenasam Ashwath does justice to their roles.
 While Vikram Srivastav needs a special mention for his brilliant cinematography, V Harikrishna is equally commendable for his musical numbers".
 S Viswanath from Deccan Herald wrote "Shikari, which takes off on a very off-putting note, turns out into disappointing hunting expedition with no sting or snarl in its tacky elusive tiger tale.
 Wishing Abhay comes into his own in next outing, one hopes Shikari finds appreciative audience".
 A critic from The New Indian Express wrote "Kudos to producer K Manju, who has chosen to make this bilingual film with a good story line, following several commercial films.
 Verdict: A whiff of fresh air in Kannada film industry after a long time.
 Go watch, if only to encourage".
 A critic from Bangalore Mirror wrote "Having been placed graphically, it gets finely blended into the visuals.
-Poonam Baweja’s lovely presence can easily keep the audience hooked.
+Poonam Baweja's lovely presence can easily keep the audience hooked.
 Simha probably had a very different story to tell, but what he intended is not seen on the screen".
 A critic from News18 India wrote "Shrivastava's camera work captures the old structures and interiors very well.
 The art direction by Dinesh Mangalore is also commendable.
 'Shikari' is a good attempt despite some major mistakes".